DecentraLabsCom/Lab-Gateway/docs/workflows/gateway-lab-station-operations.md

 The Gateway is the management client.
 Lab Station is never a public web endpoint: it belongs on the lab or management network and accepts only the minimum required management traffic from the gateway.

+In Full + N Lite, each Lite runs its own Ops Worker and Station link; the Full backend remains the reservation/evidence authority.
+In standalone `blockchain-services` + N Lite, the standalone backend has no Station link and each Lite owns the complete local management path.

 ## Access control

 `/lab-manager` and `/ops/` are protected by `LAB_MANAGER_TOKEN` and the configured dashboard/network policy.
 Use `X-Lab-Manager-Token` or the configured secure Lab Manager cookie for operations; do not place management tokens in operational URLs or host inventory files.